-CHAIN.
-Must be new or nearly new.
+CHAIN Must be new or nearly new.
 Do not use a chain unless you know the quality is good and make sure you can get a half link if required, a standard Beta chain is very good quality.
 Keep the links you remove, as they may be useful in the future.
 You can get half links for a standard Beta chain which may be required.

-CHAIN SLIPPER PAD/ TENSIONER PAD.
-New, unless the bike is quite new.
+CHAIN SLIPPER PAD/ TENSIONER PAD New, unless the bike is quite new.
 Put a "lock nut" on the back of the top chain slipper bolt.
-2014-17 only.
+2014-18 only.

-SPROCKETS.
-New or nearly new.
+SPROCKETS These should be new or nearly new.

-LINKAGE KNUCKLE.
-Check that it is not cracked especially on + 1 year old bikes and on factory bikes as they are different.
+LINKAGE KNUCKLE Check for free play in the swinging arm and inspect the linkage knuckle to make sure it is not damaged/cracked.
 Under normal conditions they do not crack but worth checking.
 Remove and grease all bolts and bearings.
 Do not over tighten the link arm bolts as you can pull the head off the bolt.